mlcommons/ck/CONTRIBUTING.md

 ## Contributing to the MLCommons Collective Mind

-We suggest you to join the [open MLCommons taskforce on education and reproducibility](docs/mlperf-education-workgroup.md) to learn how to use the CM framework, enhance existing CM components for MLOps and DevOps, run MLPerf benchmarks and contribute your own artifacts, scripts and workflows in the CM format.
+We suggest you to join the [open MLCommons Collective Knowledge taskforce](docs/taskforce.md) to learn how to use the CM framework, enhance existing CM components for MLOps and DevOps, run MLPerf benchmarks and contribute your own artifacts, scripts and workflows in the CM format.